 - Flow Networks

-- Maximun Flow
+- Maximur Flow

-- Interlude: Representing Graphs by Edge Lists

-- Flow Algorithm
+- Flow Algorithm:

-- Ford-Fulkerson Edmonds-Karp Dinics Faster
+- Ford-

+- Edmonds

+- Karp

+- Dinic

-- Algorithms
+- Faster Algorithms

 - Bipartite Matching

+- Min Cut

+- Related Problems

+- Example Problems

-- A graph has vertex capacities if there are also capacity restrictions on how much flow can go through a vertex. (this means there's a limit to total flow incoming/outgoing from a vertex). - This is solved by splitting each vertex into two vertices, an "in" vertex and an "out" vertex. - For some vertex u with capacity c_u, we add an edge from in_u to out_u with capacity c_u. - Incoming edges go to in_u and outgoing edges leave from out_u with their original capacities. - Useful for flow problems where vertices have restrictions. - Also useful for cut problems where costs are associated with vertices.
+- A graph has vertex capacities if there are also capacity restrictions on how much flow can go through a vertex. - This is solved by splitting each vertex into two vertices, an "in" vertex and an "out" vertex. - For some vertex u with capacity cu, we add an edge from inu to outu with capacity cu. - Incoming edges go to inu and outgoing edges leave from outu with their original capacities. - Useful for flow problems where vertices have restrictions. - Also useful for cut problems where costs are associated with vertices.